 Some of us are not as fortunate to have supportive parents like Amelia and sometimes there are not many natural opportunities.

-But there are plenty of people who have worse circumstances then you, who have created the life they love.
-No excuses.
+But there are plenty of people who have worse circumstances than you, who have created the life they love.

 Allison Toepperwein’s circumstances were devastating.
 Allison had just separated from her husband.
 She left in the middle of the night with her young daughter to live with her father.